 Forensic evaluations may be conducted in inpatient facilities, jails, or in community settings.
-In Washington, the majority of forensic evaluations are conducted by DSHS employees.
+In Washington, the majority of forensic evaluations are conducted by DSHS employees and the interviews occur in a jail.
 State statute requires that the evaluator's report include the following (as pursuant to RCW 10.77.060):

-- A description of the nature of the evaluation; - A diagnosis of the mental status of the defendant; - An opinion as to the defendant's competency, and an opinion regarding insanity if insanity is claimed, and an evaluation and report by an expert or professional person has been provided that meets statutory criteria (RCW 10.77.060(3)(d)); - An opinion as to whether the defendant should be evaluated by a designated crisis responder under the Involuntary Treatment Act.
+- A description of the nature of the evaluation; - A diagnosis of the mental status of the defendant; - An opinion as to the defendant's competency, and an opinion regarding insanity if insanity is claimed, and an evaluation and report by an expert or professional person has been provided that meets statutory criteria (RCW 10.77.060(3)(d)); - An opinion as to whether the defendant should be evaluated by a designated mental health professional under the Involuntary Treatment Act (ITA).

 The evaluation is then submitted to the court, and if the court finds that the defendant is competent, the case proceeds to trial.
-If the court concludes that the defendant is not competent, a period of treatment may be authorized to restore the defendant to competency.
+If the court concludes that the defendant is incompetent, a period of treatment may be authorized to restore the defendant to competency.
 If the person is restored to competency, the case proceeds to trial.

 NOTE: The role of forensic evaluators differs from that of treatment providers.
-Depending on the nature of the case, forensic evaluators evaluate issues including, but not limited to, defendants' competence to stand trial, their mental state at the time of the offense (i.e., insanity), and their risk for future violent behavior (forensic risk assessments).
-Treatment providers are responsible for psychological intervention or treatment of individuals in both criminal and civil cases (e.g., competency restoration or civil commitment) who require or who request these services.
+Professionals who take on the role of forensic evaluators evaluate issues including, but not limited to, defendants' competence to stand trial, their mental state at the time of the offense (i.e., insanity), and their risk for future violent behavior.
+Treatment providers are responsible for psychological intervention or treatment of individuals in both criminal and civil cases who require (e.g., competency restoration or civil commitment) or who request these services.